VishalWadg/FrontEndMntrChlnges/README.md

-# FrontEnd Mentor challenges tha I tried to solve
+# FrontEnd Mentor challenges that I tried to solve